 This procedure is completely general.

 \vs

 \noi An alternative strategy is to use a suitable ansatz for the form of the operators $\bs{K}$ that are supposed to solve eqs. \eqref{eq:MHchain2}.
-Precisely, one can start from a sub-family of operators depending on arbitrary functions, which are both compatible with the symplectic form (i.e., they belong to the class \eqref{eq:gen}) and have vanishing Haantjes torsion.
+Precisely, one can start from a sub-family of operators depending on arbitrary functions, which are both compatible with the symplectic form and have vanishing Haantjes torsion.
 In this way, the requirement of step (2) is already fulfilled.
 Then, one can try to fix the arbitrary functions available by solving eqs. \eqref{eq:MHchain2} (step 1).
-This approach is less general, since it presupposes the a priori determination of special subclasses of operators of the form \eqref{eq:gen} which are Haantjes's as well.
-This task, which in general is quite hard, is quite affordable in the case $n=2$; consequently, this procedure has been adopted, for instance, in Section \ref{sec:anisotropic}.
+This approach is less general, since it presupposes the determination \textit{a priori} of special subclasses of operators of the form \eqref{eq:gen} which are Haantjes's as well.
+This task, which in general is computationally nontrivial, is affordable in the case $n=2$; consequently, this procedure has been adopted, for instance, in Section \ref{sec:anisotropic}.